 "Imagine being able to understand the origins of mental illness by visualizing the function of brain cells, their connections and chemicals – and monitoring changes with treatments and supports.
 Thanks to this gift from the Azrieli Foundation, CAMH will advance research that's making this possible," said CAMH's Dr. Catherine Zahn.

-The Azrieli Centre for Neuro-Radiochemistry, located at 250 College Street, will be housed within CAMH's Research Imaging Centre.
+The Azrieli Centre for Neuro-Radiochemistry, located at 250 College Street, will be housed within CAMH's Brain Health Imaging Centre.
 It will initially employ a research staff of 10, in partnership with additional clinical-research staff of approximately 100, all working toward the next set of breakthroughs in brain science and neuropsychiatry.

 About The Azrieli Foundation